AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/3_how_to_contribute_main.rst

 You can build the doc locally based on `doc README`_.

+For creating a gif animation, you can use this tool: `matplotrecorder`_.

+The created gif file should be stored in the `PythonRoboticsGifs`_ repository, so please create a PR to add it and refer to it in the doc.

 Note that the `reStructuredText`_ based doc should only focus on the mathematics and the algorithm of the example.

 Documentations related codes should be in the python script as the header comments of the script or docstrings of each function.

 .. _`submit a pull request`: